ravi1997/Research-excellence/FinalSummary.md

-# Final Summary: Route Comparison and Improvement Analysis
+# Final Summary: ResearchCycle Framework and Improvement Analysis

 ## Project Overview
 This analysis examined all route files in the `app/routes/v1` directory to identify similar, redundant, and duplicate code that can be improved.
-The application implements a research excellence platform with authentication, user management, and research-specific functionality.
+The application implements a research excellence platform with authentication, user management, and ResearchCycle-specific functionality.

 ## Key Findings